 About Roots for the Home TeamTM

-She soon discovered they were hitting all the right notes on the food front.
+They hit all the right notes on the food front.

 - Giving kids a greater appreciation for food as they learn what it takes to coax carrots from the ground and persuade peppers to proliferate.